jungoai/jungo-book/src/more/terminologies.md

 ### JUNGO

-The native token with decimal of 9.
+The JungoAI native token with decimal of 9.

-### Wallet

-Both of ECDSA (Ethereum wallet) and Sr25519 (Polkadot wallet) supported.

 ### Netuid